ehrpg/rules/docs/socialinteractions.md

 game master decrees that a -4 penalty is appropriate for the situation.
 After repairing the emergency distress signal they are contacted by a rescue party and the game master decides that the morale has been restored and is now at +1.

+## Affecting Morale

+Tragic events, such as the death or serious injury of a friend or comrade can leave morale permanently reduced or lowered.
+So can prolonged exposure to life threatening situations, such as combat or living in hostile environment.
+Being on the losing side in a battle or siege against insurmountable odds, can also be devastating for the morale.

+On the other hand, time off from the frontier, a visit back home or a good night out with friends can increase morale.
+A battle where the other side is already retreating and very few casualties have been sustained, can also be a great boost for morale.

+It is always up to the game master to determine the morale of the group or enemies.
+A game master may also forgo to use the morale system at all in his campaign.

 ## Influencing Morale